 IPEM supports the Science Media Centre (SMC), which aims to provide, for the benefit of the public and policymakers, accurate and evidence-based information about science and engineering through the media.
 The SMC produced some expert reaction to the UK vote to leave the European Union.

 As a member of CaSE, the Institute contributed to an all-member consultation on scientific regulation in a post-Brexit Britain, which set out members' concerns and priorities for the future.
-The dossier has been made available for use within the Department for Business, Energy and Industrial Strategy.
+The dossier was made available for use within the Department for Business, Energy and Industrial Strategy.
 You can read the report here.
 CaSE also published a policy review to mark the anniversary of the triggering of Article 50 on 29 March 2017, which you can read here.

 Impact on Workforce

 In October 2017 the Workforce Intelligence Unit carried out a survey into the number of EEA and other overseas staff employed in Medical Physics and Clinical Engineering (MPCE).
 Invitations to complete the survey were sent to all departments, for which IPEM has a contact, providing MPCE services in the UK.
 While 55% of invitations were responded to, the responses covered 77% of the radiotherapy physics workforce, although responses for nuclear medicine and diagnostic radiology were more disappointing.
 A report of the survey is available here.
 The data is presented on a map of the UK.
 The workforce intelligence unit reminds recruiters that nuclear medicine scientist and practitioner and radiotherapy physics scientist and practitioner are listed on the National Shortage Occupation List.

 © Institute of Physics and Engineering in Medicine